 - Cut foods into long strips.
 This is so they can grasp onto them and still get some in their mouth!

-- Avoid foods that are a choking hazard: peanuts, whole grapes, hot dogs, popcorn, seeds, etc. Be smart!
+- Avoid foods that are a choking hazard (as stated above): peanuts, whole grapes, hot dogs, popcorn, seeds, etc. Be smart!
 If you’re worried, don’t feed it until you talk to your pediatrician.

 Must have products for BLW